 of barns that are longer than they are wide -like a barn 40 feet wide and 60 feet long."
 Knowing how you'll be using your structure and what you need before you start design is just another example of how the Graber design team can help you every step of the way.

 Graber Horse Barns normally come in heights of 10'-14'.
 For the standard horse, a height of 10' is recommended.
 Larger breeds of horses will be most comfortable with a 12' height.

 Horse trainers recommend that stalls are 12' x 12' to give the horse adequate 'living space."
 Some of our customers have been comfortable with smaller 10' x 10' stalls.
-"If you decide to go with a smaller stall, just be mindful that your horse may get a little frustrated and possibly start misbehaving in a space that's a little too tight," advises Rosita, from Graber.
+"If you decide to go with a smaller stall, just be mindful that your horse may get a little frustrated and possibly start misbehaving in a space that's a little too tight," advises Graber customer service.

 Tack and Hay Storage

 Graber can add a roughed out tack room - the basic walls of a tack room.
 If you later decide to have electricity wired into it, we can always come back to your project and finish the room off.
 "A second floor hay loft may not always be the way to go", customer service suggests.
 "It's a lot more cost effective to add a few feet to the length of your barn for hay than adding a second level.
 And besides, it's just as easy to move your hay from one end of the building to another as it is to go up the stairs and throw it down.

 Step 3: Customize it and Make it Your Own

 For many of our customers, this is the fun part.